J-PAL’s Commitment to Diversity, Equity, and Inclusion

 We define diversity as the representation of people with varied identities based on categories including but not limited to age, (dis)ability, ethnicity, gender identity, national origin, race, religion, sexual orientation, and socioeconomic status.
 Our work will be stronger, more relevant, and more likely to translate into action if it is informed by a wider range of perspectives including from members of historically oppressed groups, and from researchers, staff, and partners working in their own unique contexts and regions.

 We define equity as access to resources, opportunity, and advancement for people of all backgrounds.
-We commit to working actively to challenge and respond to bias, harassment, and discrimination and continue to strive to identify and eliminate barriers that have prevented full participation of some individuals and groups.
+We commit to working actively to challenge and respond to bias, harassment, discrimination, and abuse, and continue to strive to identify and eliminate barriers that have prevented full participation of some individuals and groups.

 We define inclusion as a culture in which everyone is welcomed, respected, supported, and valued.
 We strive to foster a sense of belonging and an environment in which everyone can fully contribute their perspectives and those perspectives are carefully considered.